shybyte/tos-checker/README.md

 # Chrome extension for [Terms of Service; Didn't Read][tosdr]

+*This repo is abandoned now.
+But don't feel sad, just look at https://github.com/tosdr/browser-extensions or install the extension from https://chrome.google.com/webstore/detail/hjdoplcnndgiblooccencgcggcoihigg.*

 “I have read and agree to the Terms” is the biggest lie on the web.
 We aim to fix that.
 “Terms of Service; Didn't Read” is a user rights initiative to rate and label website terms & privacy